<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 Patio Size

-Depending on how you plan on using your backyard will be an important factor when determining your patio size.
-If your plan on accommodating larger groups of people or want to incorporate an outdoor kitchen, firepit or shade structure such as a pergola or gazebo that will need to be taken into consideration.
-Reference and link to our accessories guide that was previously written.
+Determining how you plan to use your backyard is a vital factor when planning your patio.
+Say you plan to host larger groups of people and want to incorporate an outdoor kitchen, fire pit, or shade structure such as a pergola or gazebo.
+All of those features will need to be taken into consideration, as they will add to the overall cost of your backyard project.

 icon-size.svg